-Choosing between 6sense and RollWorks for your account-based marketing often comes down to five questions:
+Choosing between 6sense and RollWorks for your account-based marketing program often comes down to five questions:

 Do you need a full-funnel revenue intelligence platform, or an advertising engine for target accounts?